History of the Russian language: The yat vowel

 Proto-Slavic *ě (from Balto-Slavic and Proto-Indo-European long *ē) developed into Old Russian ѣ, distinct from е (the outcome of Proto-Slavic *e from Balto-Slavic and Proto-Indo-European short *e).
 They apparently remained distinct until the 18th century, although the timeline of the merger has been debated.
 The sound denoted ѣ may have been a higher sound than е, possibly high-mid /e/ vs. low-mid /ɛ/.
 They still remain distinct in some Russian dialects, as well as in Ukrainian, where Proto-Slavic *e *ě *i developed into /e i ɪ/ respectively.
 The letter ѣ remained in use until 1918; its removal caused by far the greatest of all Russian spelling controversies.

 The yo vowel

-Proto-Slavic stressed *e developed into /o/, spelled ё, when following a soft consonant and preceding a hard one.
+Proto-Slavic stressed *e developed into /o/, spelled ё, when following a soft consonant but not preceding one; i.e. at word-final position or before a hard consonant.
 The shift happened after ш ж, which were still soft consonants at the time.
 The preceding consonant remained soft.